-The Hall of Fame, selected by the RAG Committee, is our way of recognising the hard work and generosity of those professionals who have made an outstanding contribution to our community over the course of their career.
+The Hall of Fame, as selected by the RAG Committee, is our way of recognising the hard work and generosity of those professionals who have made an outstanding contribution to our community over the course of their career.

 - Luis Cardoso